 A digital torque wrench is a precalibrated torque wrench that displays the torque output on a digital screen.
-When you reach the required amount of torque, the wrench will notify you with a buzz, beep, vibration, light, or some combination of these alarms so you do not over overtighten the fastener.
+When the user reaches the required amount of torque, the wrench will notify them with a buzz, click, beep, vibration, light, or some combination of these alarms so they do not over overtighten the fastener.

 Q. How do I know if my torque wrench is accurate?

-To know whether your torque wrench is accurate, you can test the torque reading on the digital display against a known torque output.
+To know whether a torque wrench is accurate, test the torque reading on the digital display against a known torque output.
 Here’s how:

 - Secure the square drive of the wrench in a bench vise, allowing the rest of the wrench to move freely.

-- Measure the distance between the square drive on the head of the wrench and the point on the handle where you grip.
+- Measure the distance between the square drive on the head of the wrench and the point of grip.